 At CWCKC, we view every day as an essential learning opportunity.
 Therefore, we expect excellent attendance from all students.
-Excellent attendance defined as attending school on time, all day, every day.
+Students are most successful when they come to school every day and on time.
 These students are more able to learn, integrate effectively with their peers, and to settle comfortably into the rhythm and flow of the day.
-As a parent, your commitment to school attendance will send a message to your child that education is important to your family and that school is the key to learning.
-By making school a priority you will take a critical step in supporting your child's education.
+As a parent, your commitment to school attendance will send a message to your student that education is important to your family, and that school is the key to learning and doing your best.
+By making school a priority you will take a critical step in supporting your student's education.

 CWCKC has an individual student goal of 95% attendance.
-To be most successful, academically, socially, and emotionally, children need to attend school 95% of the time.
+To be most successful, academically, socially, and emotionally, students need to attend school 95% of the time.
 This allows for the reality that across the school year, a student might have 8-9 days of excused absences - such as getting sick, a necessary appointment, or an emergency in the family.
-All remaining days the child can participate in the full breadth of the school day - from morning meeting to closing circle - in order to be immersed deeply in the educational and social/emotional experiences.
+All remaining days the student can participate in the full breadth of the school day - from morning meeting to closing circle - in order to be immersed deeply in the educational and social/emotional experiences.

 CWCKC has a school-wide attendance goal of 90/90, which means 90% of students are in attendance at least 90% of the time.
 Our progress toward this goal is reported monthly to the Board of Directors.
-In addition, our attendance rate - which is calculated by including both late arrivals and absences - is used to determine our annual school-wide performance scores and funding from the state of Missouri.
-Higher attendance school-wide equates to higher scores for the school and more funds for important resources.
-It also means a more stable learning environment for all our students and more opportunities to achieve.
+In addition, our attendance rate - which is calculated by including both late arrivals, early pickups, and absences - is used to determine our annual school-wide performance scores and funding from the state of Missouri.
+Higher attendance school-wide means higher scores for the school and more funds for important resources.
+It also means a more stable learning environment for all of our students and more opportunities to achieve.